With the United States Securities and Exchange Commission (SEC) clamping down on ICOs, are the days of ICOs over?

 Well, it depends.

-There is no doubt that the SEC is behind fraudulent and unregistered ICOs or token sales, but there are many ICOs still happening and still being allowed by the SEC and governments around the world.
+There is no doubt that the SEC is against fraudulent and unregistered ICOs or token sales, but there are many ICOs still happening and still being allowed by the SEC and governments around the world.

 But the question is, how do they decide on which one to allow or which not to.

 Well, the answer lies in the categorization of the ICOs or tokens.